kallaway/100-days-of-code/log.md

 **Today's Progress**: Today also going through some codechef problems.

-**Thoughts** Interesting problem!! so is my code_, used 3 calls for a self made function.
+**Thoughts**: Interesting problem!! so is my code_, used 3 calls for a self made function.

 **Link(s) to work**
 1. [Chef and Pick Digit - Codechef_Problem](https://www.codechef.com/problems/CHEFPDIG)